TurBoss/blt/doc/parseargs.rst

   operation.
 Returns "1" if *argName* was modeified, "0" otherwise.

 *parserName* **parse** *argList* ?\ *arrayName*\ ?
-  Parses the *argList*, extracting the known arguments, returning the remaining arguments. *ArgList* is a TCL list of arguments (without the command name).
-If an *arrayName* argument is given it is the name of a TCL array variable that will be filled with the argument names (as returned by the **add** operation) and each respective current value.
+  Parses the *argList*, extracting the known arguments, returning the remaining arguments. *ArgList* is a TCL list representing the command line (without the command name).
+If an *arrayName* argument is given, it is the name of a TCL array variable that will map the argument names and their respective current values.

 *parserName* **reset**
   Resets the parser by resetting all the current argument values to their